 We are coming together via Zoom to share resources and services that are available right now (no wait times.)

 Families can choose to meet with individual agencies and/or resource navigators.
 After the fair, parents/caregivers will get a $20 giftcard stipend, a list of resources, and a chance to win lots of great Raffle Prizes!

-Scroll through this list of agencies that will be at our next Virtual Resource Fair!
+Scroll through this list of agencies that was at our March 2021 Resource Fair!
+Many of these agencies will be at our next resource fair in June!

 Write down the number of the agencies you would like to visit.

 We'll see you on Tuesday, June 15th (4:00-6:00 pm)!